-Key indicators gauge the overall condition of aquatic ecosystems.
+Key indicators gauge risks to aquatic ecosystems from key stressors, such as nutrient inputs, increased sediment, and algal blooms.
 The scores are summarised at the catchment and bay scale.
-This is done by considering the area of the sub-catchments and marine zones that each site(s) represents and calculating area-weighted average scores.
+The scores are calculated by considering the area of the sub catchments and marine zones that each site represents and calculating area-weighted average scores.
+Only sites that have a minimum of six samples that span the 12-month period are included so that the Report Card more accurately reflects the conditions throughout the year.

-Weather in 2019-20
+Weather in 2021-22

-Weather fluctuations influence WQI scores.
-Long periods of dry weather can reduce river flows, decrease pollution run-off into waterways, increase salinity and cause more frequent or prolonged algal blooms.
+Climatic variation in rainfall and air temperature are known to influence water quality in inland, estuarine, and coastal waterways.
+Long periods of dry weather can reduce river flows, decrease pollution run-off into waterways, increase salinity, and cause more frequent or prolonged algal blooms.
 Conversely, wet conditions can increase the transport of pollutants (such as nutrients and sediment) via stormwater from the catchment into waterways and bays.